 Individual academic units in the University must consider standards of academic and professional conduct for their own disciplines.
 Therefore, the University Academic Integrity Policy attempts no single set of procedures for adjudicating violations of academic integrity at the academic unit level and only applies standards for process, record keeping, and appeals to the Office of the Provost.
-(Exception: Alleged violations of academic integrity in scientific research will be guided by the University's Research Integrity Policy.)
-Each academic unit is expected to develop and implement an academic integrity policy inclusive of the following guidelines (see individual college/school/center policies for specific guidelines):
+(Exception: Alleged violations of academic unit is expected to develop and implement an academic integrity policy inclusive of the following guidelines (see individual college/school/center policies for specific guidelines):